 User action naming rules

-Many applications allow users to accomplish the same goal through different UI controls.
-When monitoring such applications, it can be difficult to differentiate between actions that have the same result and goal, but are executed by using different parts of the application UI.
-Likewise, if the UI of an application is translated into multiple languages, the same application function or control can appear under varying names.
-With user action naming rules, Dynatrace can detect such subtle variations and intelligently group related user actions (i.e., user actions that achieve the same goal) into logical groups for monitoring.
+Many applications allow users to accomplish the same goal using different UI controls and following different paths.
+When monitoring such applications, it can be difficult to differentiate between actions that have the same result and goal but are executed using different parts of the application UI.
+Likewise, if the application is translated into multiple languages, the same application function or UI element can appear under varying names.
+With user action naming rules, Dynatrace can detect such subtle variations and intelligently group user actions that achieve the same goal into logical groups for monitoring.

 Dynatrace automatically removes certain common

 sessionid tokens from user action names, for example,

 CFTOKEN for ColdFusion.
 Nonetheless, there are numerous session ID variations that may be present in your environment.
 If Dynatrace doesn't automatically recognize and remove session IDs from certain user action names you encounter, you'll need to configure custom naming rules for your web, mobile, and custom applications.